priyanshu-samal/microBazaar/README.md

 ### 🔐 Auth Service

 -   **Port:** `3000`
 -   **Description:** The gatekeeper of microBazaar!
 This service is responsible for all things user authentication – from secure registration and login to generating and validating access tokens.
 It ensures that only legitimate users can access protected resources.
+It communicates with the Notification and Seller Dashboard services via RabbitMQ.
--   **Key Technologies:** `Node.js`, `Express`, `MongoDB`, `JWT`, `bcryptjs`, `ioredis` (for session/token management).
+-   **Key Technologies:** `Node.js`, `Express`, `MongoDB`, `JWT`, `bcryptjs`, `ioredis` (for session/token management), `amqplib`.

 #### API Endpoints